SugiharaLab/EDM_Documentation/docs/installation.md

 # Installation Instructions

 ### pyEDM
     pip install pyEDM

 See: [pyEDM on PyPI](https://pypi.org/project/pyEDM/)

 ### rEDM
+From the CRAN respository:
+     install.packages("rEDM")

+Latest development version:
        install.packages("devtools")
        devtools::install_github("SugiharaLab/rEDM")

 See: [rEDM](https://github.com/SugiharaLab/rEDM "rEDM")

-## Note for Linux Users
+## Note
-We do not provide pyEDM or rEDM binaries for Linux.
-The packages can be built from the github packages, please see:
+For OS's not supported by CRAN or PyPI, the packages can be built from the github packages, please see:
 [pyEDM](https://github.com/SugiharaLab/pyEDM "pyEDM"), or,
 [rEDM](https://github.com/SugiharaLab/rEDM "rEDM").